 Standing committees, as hereinafter provided, shall be constituted by the DTC.
 Said standing committees shall be designated and referenced as follows: Campaign Committee, Development Committee, Membership Committee, Nominating Committee, Public Information Committee, and Website Committee.
 From time to time, the DTC may establish special committees, as it deems necessary or desirable, provided that such committees shall expire at the end of the term of the DTC that created them.
 Membership in all committees shall expire at the end of the term of the DTC.
 Each DTC member shall serve on not less than one (1) standing committee.
 The Chairperson of each standing and special committee shall be elected by vote at a DTC meeting called for that purpose.
 Committee members, except in the case of the Nominating Committee, shall be appointed by the Chairperson of each committee, from members of the DTC and the enrolled party membership in accordance with the following:

 Each committee shall comprise one or more persons; and

 Each committee may include persons who are not DTC members; and

-Each Chairperson shall submit a list of committee membership to the DTC within thirty (30) days of his or her election as Chairperson and the DTC shall retain the right to veto.
-Other committees of an ad hoc nature may be appointed by the DTC Chairperson from time to time as deemed necessary by the Chairperson.
-Ultimate responsibility for all decisions and actions of the committees resides with the DTC.
+Each chairperson of a committee shall submit a list of committee membership to the DTC within five days of request by the DTC Chairperson, and the DTC shall retain the right to veto any individual’s membership by vote at any regular or special meeting.
+Other committees of an ad hoc nature may be appointed by the DTC Chairperson from time to time as deemed necessary by the DTC Chairperson.
+Ultimate responsibility for all decisions and actions of the committees resides with the DTC (except for the Nominating Committee which shall independently make decisions on matters reserved to it herein).
 Therefore, the DTC retains the right by vote to veto and direct the activities of its committees.
 All meetings of all committees shall be open to any member of the DTC.
 Others may attend at the invitation of the Chairperson of the committee.